w-yeehong/tp/docs/DeveloperGuide.md

 The class diagram for StorageManager is shown below
 ![Structure of the StorageManage Component](images/UML_Diagram_StorageManager.png)

+The information of the `Patient` and `Room` feature of Covigent is stored locally in the Json format.
+This is done by adapting the Patient and Room feature into JsonSerializablePatientRecords and JsonSerializableRoomRecords respectively.

 The class diagrams for the above stated adapted classes are shown below
  ![Structure of the JsonSerializableRoomRecords](images/JsonSerializableRoomRecords.png) Fig of `JsonSerializableRoomRecords`

  ![Structure of the JsonSerializablePatientRecords](images/JsonSerializablePatientRecords.png) Fig of `JsonSerializableTaskList`